A secondary market annuity is not an annuity

 If you're New York State resident " An annuity is a contract between a purchaser and an insurance company in which the purchaser agrees to make a lump sum payment or series of payments in return for regular disbursements, beginning either immediately (within 12 months) or at some future date".

 Source: New York Department of Financial Services September 29, 2021

 The National Association of Insurance Commissioners opined in Statutory Issue Paper 160 in December 2018, which was finalized in April 2019, that the acquisition of structured settlement payment rights is not an insurance product (i.e. life insurance or annuities).

 If it's not an annuity, then it follows that calling it an annuity, driven by a profit motive, in a deliberate effort to cause someone to buy it could be considered false advertising or fraud.
 "A Secondary Market Annuity “SMA” is not an annuity at all" now admits Somerset Wealth despite running a website called secondarymarketannuities(dot)com.

 If manufacturers of vegan food use the term chick'n on packaging for plant based chicken substitutes, why are merchants of the mislabeled investments not doing something similar?

 The corollary is of course, if it is an annuity then no mention should be made of statutory protections that may apply to annuities in connection with the sale thereof (as the scam labelers like to do) because it would be unlawful.

-Even Professor Adam F. Scales, the doyen of structured settlement factoring, did not refer to factored structured settlements by the scam label.
+Even Professor Adam F. Scales, the doyen of structured settlement factoring, did not refer to factored structured settlements by the intellectually dishonest label secondary market annuity.